-Arcus has implemented various policies to govern its business conduct, including in relation to risk, compliance, operations, HR, ESG, IT and business continuity.
-The Risk and Compliance Director is responsible for the risk, compliance and governance policies and manuals.
+Arcus has implemented various policies to govern its business conduct, including in relation to risk, compliance, operations, HR, ESG, IT and Business Continuity.
+The Managing Director, Head of Risk & Compliance is responsible for the risk, compliance and governance policies and manuals.
 Arcus has implemented a periodic review and update cycle.
-Depending on the policy within Arcus, the specific policy is reviewed on a periodic basis and subject to approval by the Management Committee (or by the Members where changes are sufficiently material).
+Depending on the policy within Arcus, the specific policy is reviewed on a periodic basis and subject to approval by ManCo (or by the Members where changes are sufficiently material) and AEIMNL Board.
 This internal governance review ensures the appropriate checks are included.
-They have also often been subject to scrutiny by sophisticated professional investors and their advisers during their diligence as part of recent investments in Arcus' funds.
+They have also often been subject to scrutiny by sophisticated professional investors and their advisers during their diligence as part of recent investments in Arcus' Funds.